 Also of interest is that Stony Creek has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Stony Creek does not have a public transit system used by locals to get to and from work.
+Stony Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Stony Creek is somewhat higher than in the average US city of 21.84%: 25.85% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Stony Creek who are college-educated is somewhat higher than the average US community of 21.84%: 25.85% of adults in Stony Creek have at least a bachelor's degree.

 Stony Creek is a somewhat ethnically-diverse town.
 The people who call Stony Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stony Creek residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Stony Creek include English, African, German, Polish, and Irish.